Eating and drinkingLocal

 BEST FOR: RELAXATION & MEDITATION

-Last but certainly not least, the Buddhist-run Mandala Café offers everything you need to nourish your stomach and your mind.
+Last but certainly not least, the Buddhist-run Mandala Café offers everything you need to nourish your stomach and mind.
 From coconut and lime mung dhal to their nutritious quinoa veg bowl, the café’s menu is seasonally updated with recipes designed by a Michelin-star chef.
 Pay a visit to the plant-based sanctuary for a bite to eat before attending a yoga or meditation class at the London Buddhist Centre next door.
-Use code “Veganuary24″ for a 10% discount.

 Find Mandala Cafe at 241, 243 Globe Rd, Bethnal Green, London E2 0JD